unquabain/Nanowrimo2010/2010-11-06/chapter_04.markdown

 “Thank you, my lady,” said Jovius, striding inside.
 “And how shall I address this vision of vision of budding feminine youth and innocence?”

-“My name is Penny,” said Penny, “Penny Cold.”
+“My name is Penny,” said Penny, “Penny Bart.”